By running Ranger, we complete a Kubernetes cluster which supports data security and is thus ready for production use:

 └── solr.in.sh

-Because of lack of detailed documentation on configuring Ranger, the user is advised to run Ranger initially with minimal changes to the configuration files in the MR3 release (which should work okay in a typical Kubernetes cluster).
+Because of lack of detailed documentation on configuring Ranger, the user is strongly advised to run Ranger initially with minimal changes to the configuration files in the MR3 release (which should work okay in a typical Kubernetes cluster).
 After getting Ranger up and running, the user can incrementally adjust the configuration to suit particular needs.
 Otherwise the user might have to fix the configuration by reading the source code of Ranger.

-We recommend the user to create three Kerberos keytab files with the following names.
+we recommend the user to create three Kerberos keytab files with the following names.

 In our example, we assume that indigo20